r00tmebaby/Chrome-Extensions/Normaliser/privacy-policy.md

 ## Permissions

-- `scripting` and `activeTab` are used to apply audio processing to the current active tab only when you interact with the extension.
+- **`activeTab`**: Allows the extension to access only the current tab when you click the extension icon.
+This is a privacy-friendly permission that doesn't require broad access.
-- `<all_urls>` host permission allows the extension to work on any website where audio plays.
-The extension does not read or modify webpage content; it only attaches audio processing nodes to the page’s media elements.
+- **`scripting`**: Used to inject audio processing code into the active tab after you open the popup.
+The extension does not read or modify webpage content; it only attaches audio processing to media elements.
-- `storage` is used to persist your settings (presets, allowlist, and options).
+- **`storage`**: Saves your settings locally (EQ presets, volume preferences, site allowlist, and options).

+**Important**: This extension does **not** use `host_permissions` or `<all_urls>`.
+It only accesses tabs when you explicitly click the extension icon, ensuring maximum privacy and faster Chrome Web Store review.

 ## Third Parties